alanfran/skeleton/README.md

 Mailer is stubbed and prints emails to the console.
 Please extend Mailer with your own email/SMTP code.

-Configuration is handled via environment variables in release mode, and with optional default values in debug/test modes:
+Configuration is handled via environment variables in release mode, and with the following default values (DB_DATABASE changes when running tests):

 ```
   SESSION_COOKIE_NAME = skeleton